xaamin/whatsapi/README.md

     "prefer-stable" : true
 ```

-Now, we tell Laravel that there is a Whatsapi ServiceProvider.
+We tell Laravel that there is a Whatsapi ServiceProvider.
 At the end of `config/app.php` file, in the providers array, add:

 ```
     'Xaamin\Whatsapi\WhatsapiServiceProvider'